LAST UPDATED: January 21, 2020

 Our Agents: We employ other companies and people to perform tasks on our behalf and need to share your information with them to provide our Services to you and to operate and improve our Services.
 For example, our agents may process data, analyze usage patterns, or perform other types of analysis and evaluation on our behalf.
 Whoop uses a payment processing company to receive and process your credit card transactions for us.
 Unless we tell you differently, our agents do not have any right to use the Personal Data we share with them beyond what is necessary to assist us.

-Users and Organizations: Certain user profile information, including your name, location, and any content that you post via the Services may be displayed to other users of the Services or to users of third party social media platforms depending on the configuration of your account.
 If your use of the Services is on behalf of or managed by a coach, team, organizing body or other entity you are affiliated with (“Managing Entity”), that Managing Entity is responsible for determining which information and content associated with your account is publicly shared and you consent to that Managing Entity allowing that information to be publicly shared, subject to any features of the Services that expressly override that control.
 In addition, the Managing Entity will have access to all of the user information associated with your account, regardless of any sharing settings, and you consent to that access.
 Please remember that any content you post via the Services may become publicly available and can be collected, viewed and used by anyone.
 If you do not want others to see your information or any content you post, do not provide it.
 Users can enter Stealth mode for short periods of time during which no score or activity information will be displayed on the public Whoop platform.

-SECURITY OF PERSONAL DATA
+DATA SECURITY AND RETENTION OF PERSONAL DATA

 ACCESS TO YOUR PERSONAL DATA